sahar-jahani/PSRO_RL_Pricing/README.md

-# Pricing Game Strategy Evolution via PSRO and Multi-Agent Reinforcement Learning
+# Pricing Game Strategy Evolution via PSRO and Reinforcement Learning

 This project investigates the existence of a stable equilibrium with higher returns than the Subgame Perfect Equilibrium (SPE) for players in an asymmetric duopoly pricing game with demand inertia.